 I require a deposit to protect myself from a common occurrence in the freelance community– working and not getting paid.
 Once a deposit is made, it is much less likely that a client will abandon the project since a financial commitment has been made.
 Freelancers are contractors.
 Most contractors hired for projects require deposits before beginning work.

 Once I receive the deposit, I begin working immediately.
-It is not reasonable to refund a deposit that has already been “spent” on the work that has been completed up to the point that a refund is requested.
+It is unreasonable to refund a deposit that has already been “spent” on the work that has been completed up to the point that a refund is requested.
 I am committed to client satisfaction.
 Rest assured, any issues will be resolved to my client’s satisfaction.